Russian invasion of Ukraine ‘inevitable and imminent’

 “He has negotiated himself into a corner and after Nato refused to bow to his threats seemingly only one option remains.”

+In a subsequent tweet, Mr Ellwood wrote: “RUSSIA is on the brink of an invasion.
+And once again will try to re-draw the map of Eastern Europe.
+History will ask – why did we not learn from history?”

-Tweeting on Saturday, foreign secretary Liz Truss, who alongside other Nato members condemned Russia’s military build-up on the Ukraine border, has called on Moscow to “halt its aggression.”
+On Saturday, Foreign Secretary Liz Truss condemned Russia’s military build-up on the Ukraine border and called on Moscow to “halt its aggression”.

-She said: “Russia is waging a disinformation campaign intended to destabilise and justify an invasion of its sovereign neighbour Ukraine.
+She tweeted: “Russia is waging a disinformation campaign intended to destabilise and justify an invasion of its sovereign neighbour Ukraine.

 “Russia must halt its aggression, deescalate and engage in meaningful talks.”